In-Context Algorithm Emulation in Fixed-Weight Transformers: Proofs of Main Text

-\item \textbf{Case 3:} falls on the boundary of the interpolation range of the $h$-th head ${\rm Attn}_h$. \end{itemize} \end{remark} \end{claimbox} \begin{claimbox} \begin{remark}[Cases of All Attention Heads] According to \cref{lem:all_heads_cases}, for all heads in ${\rm Attn}^H$, there are two possible cases: \begin{itemize} \item \textbf{Case 1*:} $x$ falls into Case 1 for a head, and Case 2 for all other heads. \item \textbf{Case 2*:} $x$ falls into Case 3 for two heads with adjacent interpolation ranges, and Case 2 for other heads. \end{itemize} This also means that when Case 1 appears in ${\rm Attn}^H$, the situation of all head in ${\rm Attn}^H$ falls into Case 1*.
+\begin{claimbox} \begin{remark}[Cases of All Attention Heads] According to \cref{lem:all_heads_cases}, for all heads in ${\rm Attn}^H$, there are two possible cases: \begin{itemize} \item \textbf{Case 1*:} $x$ falls into Case 1 for a head, and Case 2 for all other heads. \item \textbf{Case 2*:} $x$ falls into Case 3 for two heads with adjacent interpolation ranges, and Case 2 for other heads. \end{itemize} This also means that when Case 1 appears in ${\rm Attn}^H$, the situation of all head in ${\rm Attn}^H$ falls into Case 1*.
 And when Case 3 appears in ${\rm Attn}^H$, the situation of all head in ${\rm Attn}^H$ falls into Case 2*.
 Thus, We discuss Case 2* in the discussion of Case 3. \end{remark} \end{claimbox}

 \paragraph{Case 1: $X_i \in[\tilde{L}_{(h-1)(n-2)}, \tilde{L}_{h(n-2)-1}]$.}

 In this case, our goal is to demonstrate this attention head outputs a value close to ${\rm Range}_{[a,b]}(w^\top X_i+t)$.

 Let $\tilde{L}_{s}$ and $\tilde{L}_{s+1}$ be the two interpolants such that